ryanrolds/git_workshop/slides.md

 * Solves distributing and updating code
 * Helps prevent losing code
-* Tracks history of code
+* Keeps past versions of the code
 * Easy to switch between work
-* VCS, Subversion, Mercurial, Team Foundation Server
+* Git, Mercurial, Subversion, VCS, Team Foundation Server

 ---

 # Git

-Working as a team requires being able to syncronize code accross team while still being able to work independently.
+Working as a team requires being able to syncronize code accross the team while still being able to work independently.
 Git allows every developer to have their own local copy of the codebase, maintain multiple sets of changes, and push code to the rest of the team.

 * Very popular
 * Used for Linux kernel development